 For nearly 100 years, across more than 50 countries, BBYO has been at the forefront of leadership development and identity strengthening within the Jewish teen community.
-Since their founding in 1924, BBYO has worked alongside teens during their high school years (8th – 12th grade) with the goal of empowering them to take charge in their communities and proudly engage with their Jewish culture.
-The organization’s mission is achieved through an enriching platform comprised foremost of leadership development, experiential education, community service, and programs that prepare teens for a successful, impactful adult life.
+Since its founding in 1924, BBYO has worked alongside teens during their high school years (8th – 12th grade) with the goal of empowering them to take charge in their communities and proudly engage with their Jewish culture.
+The organization’s mission is achieved through an enriching platform comprised foremost of leadership development, experiential education, community service, and programs that prepare teens for successful, impactful adult life.

 BBYO’s Vice President of IT Strategy and Measurement, Karen Alpert, and Movement Strategy and Operations Associate, Nolan Hausler, joined Cloud for Good to discuss the organization’s mission, the changes made to deliver on that international mission during a global pandemic, and how their Cloud for Good-implemented Salesforce technologies have facilitated a rapid, successful shift to the online setting.